Wazuh Docker utilities

 docker-compose.yml

-file is located to open a shell inside the container:# docker-compose exec <SERVICE> bash
+file is located to open a shell inside the container:# docker compose exec <SERVICE> bash

 Wazuh service data volumes

-Adding a persistent volume
+Adding a custom volume

 services: